 Characters are retained in the standard, so that previously conforming data stay conformant in future versions of the standard.
-Sometimes characters are deprecated-that is, their use in new documents is discouraged.
-Usually, this is because the characters were found not to be needed, and their continued use would merely result in duplicate ways of encoding the same information.
+Sometimes characters are deprecated-that is, their use in new documents is strongly discouraged.
 While implementations should continue to recognize such characters when they are encountered, spell-checkers or editors could warn users of their presence and suggest replacements.
+For more about deprecated characters, see D13 in Section 3.4, Characters and Encoding.